IdentityServer/Documentation/docs/configuration/logging.md

 #Logging

-IdentityServer uses logging everywhere (well - that's the plan at least, we have some gaps right now).
+IdentityServer produces extensive logging output.

-The logging mechanism and output is determined by the hosting application via setting a `LogProvider` (e.g. in your `startup` class):
+The logging mechanism and sink is determined by the hosting application via setting a `LogProvider` (e.g. in your `startup` class):

 ```csharp
 LogProvider.SetCurrentLogProvider(new DiagnosticsTraceLogProvider());
 ```

-We provide log providers for System.Diagnostics, NLog, Enterprise Library, SeriLog, Loupe and Log4Net (check the `Thinktecture.IdentityServer.Logging` namespace.
-You can also write your own log providers by implementing `ILogProvider`.
-If you do that, open source it and let us know so we can link to your provider.
+The following providers are supported out of the box:

+* System.Diagnostics.Trace (`DiagnosticsTraceLogProvider`)
+* TraceSource (`TraceSourceLogProvider`)
+* NLog (`NLogLogProvider`)
+* Enterprise Library (`EntLibLogProvider`)
+* SeriLog (`SerilogLogProvider`)
+* Log4Net (`Log4NetLogProvider`)
+* Loupe (`LoupeLogProvider`)

+You can create additional providers by deriving from `LogProvider`.

+##Configuring Diagnostics
+The `DiagnosticsOptions` class has the following settings:

+* `EnableWebApiDiagnostics`
+   * If enabled, Web API internal diagnostic logging will be forwarded to the log provider
+* `WebApiDiagnosticsIsVerbose`
+   * If enabled, the Web API diagnostics logging will be set to verbose
+* `EnableHttpLogging`
+   * If enabled, HTTP requests and response will be logged
+* `IncludeSensitiveDataInLogs`
+   * If enabled, the standard logging might include sensitive data like PII data

-#### Configuring the System.Diagnostics Provider
+## Configuring the System.Diagnostics Provider
 Add the following snippet to your configuration file to funnel all logging messages to a simple text file.
 We use [Baretail](https://www.baremetalsoft.com/baretail/) for viewing the log files.

 ```xml
 <system.diagnostics>